Kadri Gürsel

-Kadri Gürsel is a Turkish journalist.
+Kadri Gürsel (born 1961) is a Turkish journalist.
 He became prominent when the Turkish government imprisoned him for his coverage on groups associated with terrorism.
 On October 31, 2016, while working for the newspaper Cumhuriyet, Kadri Gürsel was taken into custody together with many of his colleagues.
 The journalists were arrested for alleged ties to terrorist organizations, including the Kurdistan Workers' Party (PKK), the Revolutionary People's Liberation Party-Front (DHKP-C), and the Fethullahist Terrorist Organization (FETÖ).

 Biography

 Early life and career

 Kadri Gürsel is a Turkish journalist and columnist for Al-Monitor.
 He was born in 1961 in Istanbul, Turkey.
 He attended the boarding school Galatasaray High School in 1972.

 In 1986, Gürsel started working in journalism at Yeni Gündem and continued to work for daily newspapers, including Cumhuriyet, Günes and Sabah, and news magazines.
 After the closing of Yeni Gündem in 1988, he worked as an editor for various newspapers until 1993.
 From there, he worked for the Agence France-Presse from 1993 to 1997 as a correspondent for Istanbul.
 During his time working for Agence France-Presse, PKK terrorists kidnapped him and released him 26 days later.
 He later joined the Milliyet publishing group in 1997 as the vice editor-in-chief of Arti Haber, a weekly news magazine.

 In 1998, Gürsel became editor-in-chief of Artı Haber and later became the newspaper's foreign news director.
 Gürsel then worked as Milliyet's foreign news desk editor from 1999 to 2008.
 In 2007, he started writing columns for Milliyet, but was fired that same year for a tweet critical of Recep Tayyip Erdoğan, President of Turkey, after the explosion in Suruç.